 Twenty-seven states and DC have enacted child access prevention laws.

 States with Child Access Prevention Laws

 District of Columbia18

 Description of State Child Access Prevention Laws

 CAP laws take a variety of forms.
-The strongest laws impose criminal liability when a minor gains access to a negligently stored firearm (California).
+The strongest laws impose criminal liability when a minor is likely to gain access to a negligently stored firearm regardless of whether the minor actually gains access (California).
 The weakest merely prohibit certain persons, such as parents or guardians, from directly providing a firearm to a minor (Utah).
 There is a wide range of laws that fall somewhere between these extremes, including laws that impose criminal liability for negligently stored firearms, but only where the child uses the firearm and causes death or serious injury.
 Weaker laws impose penalties only in the event of reckless, knowing or intentional conduct by the adult.
 State CAP laws also differ on the definition of “minor.”